-The calm and pristine east coast is also a popular kayaking destination and offers guided tours around the beautiful Freycinet Peninsula, home to an abundance of sea and bird life.
+The calm and beautiful East Coast is also a popular kayaking destination with guided tours around the beautiful Freycinet Peninsula, home to an abundance of sea and bird life.

-South of Hobart, more guided journeys can be enjoyed on the waters off the Tasman Peninsula, D'Entrecasteux Channel and Bruny Island, all providing stunning views and sea life encounters.
+South of Hobart, more guided journeys can be enjoyed on the waters off the Tasman Peninsula, D'Entrecasteux Channel and Bruny Island, all with stunning views and sea life encounters.

 For a longer journey, take a seven-day guided kayak expedition to Bathurst Harbour and Port Davey in the remote Southwest National Park.